 Training issues are less straight-forward.
 While it is possible to train clinicians in the use of DIALOG, this creates a considerable expense for an otherwise inexpensive intervention.
 While a manual is clearly necessitated to accompany the DIALOG software, describing explicitly where the clinician should position the device, how he/she should address each domain etc., it can never be guaranteed that this manual will be read, nor adhered to.
 It may be necessary to design the software in such a way that the behaviour of the clinician is prescribed by the software.
 For example, a review of the ratings, which was often omitted by clinicians, should be presented automatically.
 The software should also prescribe that the question on needs for additional help is answered (another question that was frequently omitted by clinicians) before proceeding to the next question.
 Importantly, the software should remove the expectation (and the opportunity) for clinicians to record lengthy descriptions of patients’ reports and requests.

 In summary, the DIALOG tool facilitates structured interaction between clinicians and patients with psychosis in the community mental health setting.
-However, adjustments to the procedure are warranted to safeguard a positive interaction, and maintain the TR.
+However, adjustments to the procedure are warranted to safeguard a positive interaction, and maintain the therapeutic relationship.
 Further research involving focus groups with patients treated in CMHTs will assist in taking key decisions, as described in the subsequent study A2.

 Study A2: Focus groups exploring preferences for updated DIALOG software

-This sub-study refers to Module A, Study A2 in the original application.

 Introduction